Best Guinness In Dublin: 5 Pubs With The Tastiest Pints

 McNeill’s

-While Capel Street is known as one of Dublin’s most happening strips, behind the small, unassuming entrance to McNeill’s (140 Capel St, North City) lies an old-style homely haven.
+Capel Street is known as one of Dublin’s most happening strips.
+Behind the small, unassuming entrance to McNeill’s (140 Capel St, North City) lies an old-style homely haven.

-It’s much bigger than it looks from the outside but the roaring fireplaces and cozy nooks make it the ideal spot for settling in with an evening pint, traditional pub food, and a book from one of the many bookshops in Dublin on a rainy day.
+It’s much bigger than it looks from the outside, but the roaring fireplaces and cozy nooks make it the ideal spot.
+Settle in with an evening pint, traditional pub food, and a book from one of the many bookshops in Dublin.

-In fact, McNeill’s started out as a traditional Irish musical instrument shop before growing into a pub and it still takes its musical heritage very seriously today.
+McNeill’s started out as a traditional Irish musical instrument shop before growing into a pub.
+Its origin means it still takes its musical heritage very seriously today.

 You’ll love this pub because: